 - Maple syrup: I love maple syrup for stir-fry sauces for its mild caramel-ish flavor, but agave nectar works too.
 I haven't tried, but brown sugar should work as well.

-- Fresh ginger root: do not substitute for powdered ginger!
+- Fresh ginger root: do not substitute for powdered ginger, fresh ginger gives the sauce such an amazing flavor.

 - Garlic: adds so much flavor, also do not swap for garlic powder.
 I used only 1 clove, but feel free to use more for an extra garlicky sauce.